-ZFW Hospitality enters Mumbai to scale 15 brands with 50 Dark Kitchens
+ZFW Hospitality enters Mumbai to scale 15 brands with 50 dark kitchens

 -

-ZFW Hospitality is a hyper-local expansion platform for food and beverage (F&B) and direct-to-consumer (D2C) brands.
+ZFW Hospitality, a hyperlocal expansion platform for F & B & D2C brands, is entering Mumbai with over 50 dark kitchens & fulfillment centers for brands to expand in the western region.

-This expansion will help the platform scale up to the 100-store mark by August.
+ZFW, which already partners with leading brands, has established a strong presence in Delhi-NCR with over 35 plus fulfillment centers.
+This expansion will help the platform scale up to the 100-store mark by August, before its Bangalore launch.

-ZFW, which already partners with leading brands, has established a strong presence in Delhi-NCR with over 35 fulfilment centres.
+ZFW evolved to a full-stack expansion platform in early 2020 before raising its pre-seed funding round from Mumbai Angels, Expert Dojo, & a clutch of super-angels.
+The platform is a welcome step towards taking the entire F & B space: one of the hardest-hit sectors since the beginning of the pandemic, back to pre-COVID numbers.

-A brand can launch a new location in five days and service orders in less than 25 minutes.
+Prince Kuriakose, Launch Manager, ZFW said "Mumbai's a large market & launching ZFW in the region came with its own set of challenges- culture shift, outsider syndrome, & local guidelines.
+However, our launch team was prepared to persevere & setup the entire city for our partners.
+All moves on the ZFW chessboard are played keeping the interests of our brand partners first."

-Post Mumbai, ZFW is planning to launch operations in the southern region, like Bengaluru, and has started partnering with well-known brands for that market, the company added.
+Post Mumbai, ZFW will launch operations in the Southern Region & has started partnering with well-known brands for that market.

 (Only the headline and picture of this report may have been reworked by the Business Standard staff; the rest of the content is auto-generated from a syndicated feed.)